benory/EMCD/about/index.markdown

 ### Support

-This project has been supported by a 2023 [Ora Frischberg Saloman Fund Award from the American Musicological Society](https://www.amsmusicology.org/page/Saloman_Winners){:target="_blank"}.
+This project has been supported by a 2023 [Ora Frishberg Saloman Fund Award from the American Musicological Society](https://www.amsmusicology.org/page/Saloman_Winners){:target="_blank"}.